cran/queryparser/README.md

     enclose the expression in parentheses.
   - The error messages that occur when attempting to parse invalid or unrecognized SQL are often non-informative.
+  - When one or more individual expressions within a `SELECT` statement are longer than 500 characters, errors or unexpected results can occur.

 ## Non-Goals